 Search the collections

-- Brown knitting sample in shape of small lapel, one of many made by Edda Azzola to test designs prior to making a garment.
+- Brown flecked knitting sample with brown trim, one of many made by Edda Azzola to test designs prior to making a garment.
 Edda Azzola, nee Pugnetti, was born in 1927 in Moggio Udinese in the Friuli region, northern Italy and the family moved to nearby Pontebba four years later.
 In Italy Edda and her two sisters worked as knitting machinists from the family home.
 Edda married Angelo Azzola, a young man from her village and they migrated to Australia in the mid 1950s.

 In 1958 Edda purchased a knitting machine from an Italian girl who couldn't afford to take it back to Italy.
 She then made contact with a factory owner, Mr Richard (Ricardo), whose knitting factory was in Collingwood.
 He supplied the wool to produce clothes which were supplied to stores such as Georges, Myer and David Jones.
 Edda worked for Richard until the factory closed in 1974, working on the machine and finishing by hand.
 She worked 5-6 hours a day, depending on demand and deadlines and the work suited her as it allowed her the flexibility of working from home, and organizing her labour to suit her domestic needs.
 After 1974, Edda used the machine to make clothing for family and friends, including baby clothes for her grandchildren.

-- Small knitting sample, flecked brown coloured in shape of small lapel with brown edging.
+- Long knitting sample, flecked brown coloured with brown trim.
+For lapels or edging.
+One of three related pieces.

 - Acquisition Information: